Health conditions and learning – information for teachers

 • what brings joy, what brings frustration.

-• reduce environmental triggers and infection risks (eg for allergies or asthma attacks, sensory needs, exposure to viruses)
+• reduce environmental triggers and infection risks (for example, for allergies or asthma attacks, sensory needs, exposure to viruses)

 • aid physical accessibility